Skip to content

 Script Development / Function Execution Process

-This article mainly introduces the specific task process when a function is called.
+This Guide mainly introduces the specific task process when a function is called.

 1. Basic Process

-In general, when calling a function in DataFlux Func, the execution flow is as follows:
+In general, when calling a function in DataFlux Func, the specific execution flow is as follows:

-For scheduled tasks, there is no step of "user initiating an HTTP request"; instead, the task is directly generated by the Beat service, and the execution flow is as follows:
+For Cron Jobs, there is no "user initiates an HTTP request" step.
+The task is directly generated by the Beat service, and the specific execution flow is as follows:

-1. Beat periodically generates function execution tasks and pushes them into the Redis queue
+1. The Beat periodically generates a function execution task and pushes it to the Redis queue

-For standalone deployment of DataFlux Func, the entire process is very straightforward:
+For a single machine deployment of DataFlux Func, the entire process is very simple:

 flowchart TB